Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 |TTM EPS

-|10 Year Growth Projection
+|10-Year Growth Projection

 |Fair Value Estimate